 From the Palaeolithic to post-Medieval Britain, our archaeology collection has developed since the late 1800s.
-It comprises of several large-scale complete excavation archives, and contains internationally important finds which reveal how our ancestors once lived.
+It includes several complete large-scale excavation archives, and contains internationally important finds which reveal how our ancestors once lived.

 The most important is the Whitehawk Neolithic Causewayed Enclosure which shows the first evidence for settled communities in Brighton, 5,500 years ago.